- Biological Inventions

 - Trademark Litigation

 The research or experimental use exemption permits researchers and product manufacturers to make certain use of a patented invention.
 The general idea behind this exemption is that it sets boundaries to patent holder rights such that the patent holder cannot prevent third parties from undertaking certain activities with respect to the patented invention.
-In pharmaceutical context, the experimental use exemption is referred to as “Bolar exemption”.
+In the pharmaceutical context, the experimental use exemption is referred to as the “Bolar exemption”.
 The Bolar exemption provides an exception from patent infringement to the generic manufacturers from using patented drugs for research and development, for the sole purpose of submission of information for regulatory approvals of generic versions of patented products before the concerned patents expire.

 Section 107A of the Indian Patent Act, 1970 is generally referred to as India’s “Bolar exemption”.
 In the competitive generic market of India, it is important to balance the individual interest i.e. patentee’s rights and societal interest i.e. need for better and cheaper access of products to the society.